nrakhay/ONesports/README.md

 In this project, I used `sqlx`, an extension to Golang's `database/sql`.
 However, I chose not to use any ORM since there was no need.

+Also, errors are handled gracefully and `log/slog` module is used for structured logging during the execution

 ## Miscellaneous
 Thank you for such a cool task :D